-Applicants may submit applications online via the online application portal located at https://energybenefit.wi.gov/

-Agencies must complete validations of some of the online application information before creating an HE+ Application in the HE+ System.
+Applicants may submit applications online via the online application portal located at https://energybenefit.wi.gov/ an HE+ Application in the HE+ System.
 An online application can only be validated if the applicant provides a correct SSN for all household members.